getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 ### `Number.isNaN(..)` Static Function

-The standard global `isNaN(..)` utility has been broken since its inception, in that it returns `true` for things that are not numbers, not just for the actual `NaN` value.
+The standard global `isNaN(..)` utility has been broken since its inception, in that it returns `true` for things that are not numbers, not just for the actual `NaN` value, because it coerces the argument to a number type (which can falsely result in a NaN).
 ES6 adds a fixed utility `Number.isNaN(..)` that works as it should:

 ```js
 var a = NaN, b = "NaN", c = 42;